- Top Four Season Tents of 2020

 Speaking of the pitch, it's ridiculously simple for a tent this sturdy and capable.
 See the video below.

-Here's the rub: You don’t have to be an expert mountain climber to enjoy the amazing features of the Hillberg Jannu 2.
+Here's the lowdown: You don’t have to be an expert mountain climber to enjoy the amazing features of the Hillberg Jannu 2.

 Any tenderfoot trekkers will love it’s doomsday-esque storm protection while sure-footed sherpas are sure to enjoy the fast, simple setup.